List of Child's Play characters: Christopher Sullivan

 (played by Peter Haskell) - The greedy and arrogant CEO of Play Pals Toys Inc., First appears in Child's Play 2 where he is updated by Mattson an executive about the company's bad publicity due to Andy's Good Guy Doll supposedly becoming possessed by the soul of Charles Lee Ray.
 He also tries to protect the company's reputation from angry stockholders and the public in general.
-He also appears in Child's Play 3 when he moves Good Guys Toys forward with producing more dolls, however he is killed by Chucky when he accesses Sullivan's office computer to find Andy in Military School.
+He also appears in Child's Play 3 when he moves Good Guys Toys forward with producing more dolls, however, he is killed by Chucky when he accesses Sullivan's office computer to find Andy in Military School.
 Appears in Child's Play 2 and Child's Play 3.
-Tim Matheson portrays an equivalent version of the character, Henry Kaslan, in the 2019 Child's Play reboot film.

 Colonel Cochrane

 (played by Dakin Matthews) - is the commandant of Kent Military School.
 Appears in Child's Play 3.

 Sgt.
 Clark

-(played by Burke Byrnes) - is an officer at the Kent Military school.
+(played by Burke Byrnes) - is an officer at the Kent Military School.
 Appears in Child's Play 3.